pk-dscbi/AIMS-DSCBI/docs/modules/module1_python_foundations.md

-# Module 1: Python Foundations for Data Science
+# Module 1: Python Foundations

 ## Objectives
 To equip participants with a strong foundation in Python programming and modern development tools essential for data science workflows.